List of county routes in Suffolk County, New York (51–75): County Route 57

-No sooner does CR 57 start at NY 231 in a sharp southeasterly direction, does it encounter Carll's Path and CR 4 (Commack Road).
+No sooner does CR 57 start at NY 231 in a sharp southeasterly direction, does it encounter Carl’s Path and CR 4 (Commack Road).
 The intersection of Weeks Road is where the road crosses the Babylon–Islip Town Line, the southeastern angle of the road levels off, and was where the Babylon–Northport Expressway was intended to cross over, with a possible interchange.
 CR 82's northern terminus is at CR 57, however Udall's Road continues north of this terminus as a town of Islip Street.
-Howell's Road is cut off by the interchange with the Southern State Parkway.
+Howell's Road is cut off by the interchange with the Southern State Parkway and Robert Moses Causeway.
 Originally it crossed Bay Shore Road, then moved along the south side and intersected with Bay Shore Road again along with Muncey Road.
-Besides serving exit 41 on the Southern State, it also contains on and off-ramps from the ramp between Robert Moses Causeway and Heckscher State Parkway.

 At the intersection of Muncey Road, CR 57 moves from Bay Shore Road to Howell's Road.
 From there it becomes the northern border of the village of Brightwaters.
 Eastbound and westbound carriageways are separated by two different underpasses beneath the interchange with NY 27 (Sunrise Highway), both of which briefly join the service roads.
 When the eastbound and westbound lanes merge again, the first site the encounter is The John Thomas Inne on the southeast corner of Howell's Road and the eastbound service road.
 At Manatuck Boulevard, the Brightwaters village line moves from the north side of CR 57 to the south side, but still runs along the road until Clinton Avenue, where CR 57 leaves Brightwaters just west of the intersection of CR 13.
 CR 57 turns south onto Third Avenue, where it crosses CR 50, and finally terminates at NY 27A in downtown Bay Shore.